BrandonDusseau/brandonjd-net/src/_projects/gluten-free-shopping.md

 end_date: 2012
 images:
   -
+    file: gfs/food.png
+    desc: The application displaying the safety level and ingredients of a food item.
+  -
-    file: gfs.png
+    file: gfs/ingredients.png
-    desc: Application UI
+    desc: The application displaying safety levels of various ingredients.
 type: iOS Application
 technologies: PHP
 order: 4
 ---
 In late 2011, I joined a team of five others to create a mobile app that could help people with gluten intolerance.
-The app is able to locate nearby restaurants with gluten-free menus, scan items at the grocery store to check gluten content, create a shopping list, and list which ingredients are known to contain gluten.
+The app was able to locate nearby restaurants with gluten-free menus, scan food items to check gluten content, create a shopping list, and list ingredients which are known to cause problems for those with gluten intolerance.

-While I was involved with the project, I built the server-side API that aggregated data from our database and other databases for the app to use.
-I also wrote the algorithm that the app uses to determine how dangerous foods are, based on the warning level of each ingredient.
+While I was involved with the project, I built the server-side API that aggregated data from our database and other databases.
+I also wrote the algorithm that the app used to determine how dangerous foods are, based on the warning level of each ingredient.

+I left the project in 2012 after my position on the team was made obsolete.